Denis Leary Jokes About Kellyanne Conway Resemblance

 — Vicki Vannoy (@VickiVannoy) February 3, 2017

-But the media keeps pointing out Kellyanne Conway’s silly missteps, says CNN, and she feels as if they are ganging up up her, and she is calling it a “mob mentality.”
+But the media keeps pointing out Kellyanne Conway’s silly missteps, says CNN, and she feels as if they are ganging up on her, and she is calling it a “mob mentality.”
 Conway is also calling the media “disrespectful” when talking to her friend, Sean Hannity, about feeling cornered.

 “The coverage never changed, it never progressed, it never matured.
 It never took on the aura of respect that it deserved, and if you are not showing the President and his main spokespeople respect, then you’re not showing the office respect, and you are inciting mob mentality if not mob violence.”